Masthead

 7. Turn off the the comparison tools by clicking on the icon again or right clicking on the "View Flicker/Blend/Swipe" in the Layer Manager and selecting "Remove".

 8. Let's compare the four images side-by-side.
 To do this select Views → 2x2 Views.
 This creates four views equally sized views.
 Re-arrange the files so each of the images is in a separate view.
 This can be accomplished by dragging and dropping the files from the layer manager into the view window.
 Use the "Link Views" tool to geographically link the images (Views → Link Views → Link All).
 Not all of the images cover the same area (they have different footprints).
 Zoom in on the NAIP image or right click on and select "Zoom to Extent".
-Compare the different spatial resolutions of the four images in the side-by-side views.
+Compare the different spatial resolutions of the four images in the side-by-side views and the footprints of the images.

 False Color Composites